k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/05_relations_creation.md

   * The relation *dataset2 refers to dataset1* is created.
 * ```commonFieldsInBothPk``` — common fields that are part of the PK in both datasets, where dataset2 has more PKs than dataset1.
   - The relation *dataset2 refers to dataset1* is created.
-* ```sameFieldNamesPk``` — common fields that are part of the PK in both datasets, and both datasets have an identical number of PKs.
+* ```sameFieldNamesPk``` — common fields that are part of the PK in both datasets, and both datasets have the same number of PKs.
   - The relation is created and its direction is random.

 #### Field Type Include List